aastha-concordia/Bank-Loan-Analysis/README.md

 *   5K applications classified as bad loans, funding $66M and receiving $37M.
 *   Represents 14% of the total loans issued.

+Loan Purposes and State Distribution:

+*    Common loan purposes include debt consolidation, credit card payments, and home improvement.
+     Debt consolidation is the most frequent purpose, implying that many customers are using loans to manage or reduce existing debt.
+*    Loans are distributed across various states, with specific states like CA, NY, and TX having notable representation.
+     The regional spread can help identify areas with higher credit demand, which may inform strategic expansion or marketing efforts.

 Grade and Risk Levels:

 *    Loans are assigned grades (A, B, C, etc.), which likely indicate risk levels, with A being the highest quality or lowest risk.